 (a) True Quote makes available through the Website an opportunity to view prices and the opportunity to enter into Transactions for Products bought and sold by Enron Net Works LLC, or its affiliates (“Enron”), through the platform owned and operated by Enron through the website located at www.enrononline.com (the “Enron Platform”).
 All Transactions consummated by the Subscriber with Enron through the Enron Platform (an “Enron Transaction”) are subject to the following conditions of this Section 8.
 Any Enron Transaction is subject to and governed by whatever terms, conditions, policies, contracts and agreements that Enron may impose or require for the execution of an Enron Transaction on the Enron Platform (the “Enron Terms”).
 To the extent there is any conflict between the terms and conditions of this Agreement and the Enron Terms then the Enron Terms shall supersede this Agreement and govern the Enron Transaction.

 (b) Subscriber agrees that the Enron Platform shall be the “point of contract” for any Enron Transaction.
 As a result, any price posted by Enron on the Website shall not be deemed to be an offer to sell or buy, but shall instead constitute an invitation to the Subscriber to submit an offer by the Subscriber to enter into an Enron Transaction with Enron through the Website for the purchase of a Product from Enron, or sale of a Product to Enron, in either case at a price posted by Enron on the Website (a “Proposed Transaction”).
-A Proposed Transaction shall not become a binding contractual obligation of Enron and the Subscriber in accordance with the Enron Terms (an “Executed Transaction”), and Enron shall have no obligations whatsoever to such Subscriber, True Quote or the Website with respect to a Proposed Transaction, unless and until the Enron Platform determines that each of the following conditions have been satisfied:
+A Proposed Transaction shall not become a binding contractual obligation of Enron and the Subscriber in accordance with the Enron Terms (an “Executed Transaction”), and Enron shall have no obligations whatsoever to such Subscriber, True Quote or the Website with respect to a Proposed Transaction, unless and until each of the following conditions have been satisfied:

 (i) all information required by Enron regarding the Proposed Transaction shall have been transmitted to, and received by, the Enron Platform through the Website;